kidlat2024/kidlatnews/content/news/2024/Typhoon Kristine Routs Philippines in Landslide.md

 However, aided by a warming Pacific Ocean caused by climate change, by October 23 Kristine had developed into a severe tropical cyclone which threatened the archipelago with fierce winds, powerful storm surges and record rainfall.

->After initial probing feints along Luzon's eastern coastal areas, Kristine finally broke through the lightly defended province of [Isabela](/tags/isabela) in northern Luzon, later overwhelming further resistance with its furious winds and heavy rainfall bringing destruction and floods throughout the archipelago.
+>After initial probing feints along Luzon's eastern flank, Kristine finally broke through the lightly defended province of [Isabela](/tags/isabela) in northern Luzon, later overwhelming further resistance throughout the archipelago with its furious winds and heavy rainfall bringing destruction and floods.

 Team Philippines’ manager [Bongbong Marcos](/tags/ferdinand-marcos-jr) cut a lonely figure when he admitted defeat early on the first hours of the match saying he felt "a little helpless" in the face of Kristine's unstoppable onslaught.